Party Wall Agreement Birmingham

 • Protecting your property against potential damage during construction

-• Minimizing the risk of disputes and legal complications with your neighbor
+• Minimizing the risk of disputes and legal complications with your neighbour

 How to Get a Party Wall Agreement